Assault of Sureshbhai Patel: U.S. reactions

 Ami Bera, an Indian American congressman and co-chairman of the Congressional Caucus on India, described the incident as "horrible and tragic."
 Members of the Asian Pacific American Caucus, including Michael Honda and Judy Chu, have condemned the treatment of Patel and claimed that it was excessive force and an example of "contempt of cop".

 Response from Indian government

 Syed Akbaruddin, a former spokesman for the Ministry of External Affairs of India, said that the Indian government was disturbed by the treatment of Mr. Patel and was taking the incident "very seriously."
 He stated that India's officials planned to contact the U.S. mission in New Delhi and officials in Washington, D.C. and Alabama.

 Return to work

 Parker was subsequently allowed to return to work at the Madison Police Department and cleared of any policy violation of the department.
 He was required to undergo re-certification.
+As of 2025, he resides in Alabaster, Alabama and is now a sergeant at the Vestavia Hills Police Department.